ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 ### Introduction

-If you're the kind of person who wants to see the code, click through these tabs to see an example of evolving a blog post resource over time with Ash & its extensions to get a sense for how it works.
+If you're the "just show me the code" type, click through these tabs to see an example of evolving a blog post resource over time with Ash & its extensions to get a sense for how it works.

 > #### Don't worry about understanding all the code {: .info}
 >